-We’re growing here at Barany School of Fiction, and Writer’s Fun Zone, and I’d like to get to know you better.
+We’re always growing here at Barany School of Fiction, and Writer’s Fun Zone, and I’d like to get to know you better.
 To that end, I’d love it if you could fill out a short survey for me here.

 Or copy and past this link: https://goo.gl/forms/YKIkQ4bnd8IdKLpo1.

 A little gift awaits you on the thank you page. 🙂

 All my best,

 PPS.
 You have the power!
 What will you do with it?
 I’m genuinely curious.
 Post in the comments your reply or email me directly.